Skip to main content

 The decline of Canada’s caribou

-Caribou is a species of deer with the circumpolar distribution, native to Arctic, sub-Arctic, tundra, boreal and mountainous regions of northern Europe, Siberia, and North America.
-The North American range of caribou extends from Alaska through the Yukon, the Northwest Territories and Nunavut into the boreal forest and south through the Canadian Rockies and the Columbia and Selkirk Mountains.
-The map below a snapshot of the status of Canada’s caribou herds.
-The large spheres show the largest estimated population of each herd, while the smaller colored spheres show the current estimated population.
-Chris Brackley ( Canadian Geographic )
+Caribou is a species of deer with a circumpolar distribution, native to the Arctic, sub-Arctic, tundra, boreal, and mountainous regions of northern Europe, Siberia, and North America.
+Caribou, known as reindeer in Europe, are a majestic species of deer that are iconic in the northern regions of Canada.
+They are well-adapted to cold environments and can be found across various habitats, including boreal forests, tundra, and mountainous regions.
+Caribou are distinguished by their large, palmate antlers, which are present in both males and females, although males' antlers are generally larger.
+Their thick fur provides insulation against the frigid temperatures of their habitats.
+The North American caribou range extends from Alaska through the Yukon, the Northwest Territories, and Nunavut into the boreal forest and south through the Canadian Rockies and the Columbia and Selkirk Mountains.
+The map below created by Chris Brackley is a snapshot of the status of Canada’s caribou her

 Where no man has gone before